I'm Jacki Cammidge, but people call me 'Woman of Many Sticks' for my habit of making twiggy crafts.

 I also was surrounded by art of all kinds growing up.
 My Dad was a skilled carpenter, carver and potter, Mum a knitter and weaver, teacher and a potter as well.

 I lean towards the old and rustic, lichen covered and patina’d stones, moss encrusted roots, and the beauty and integrity of rusty iron objects.

 Using rustic salvaged art in my garden gives me a sense of reverence and respect towards those that went before.

-Trained as a horticulturist and a gardener from a very young age, I’ve had lots of exposure to plants and how to grow them.
+A gardener from a very young age, I’ve had lots of exposure to plants and how to grow them.
+In fact, I was so interested in plants that I got my training as a horticulturist.
 My interest in making unique crafts to display the plants that I love – especially the reliable and accommodating hardy succulents – came later on.